-As donation professionals, we can help our families to identify and recognize the losses they have experienced during the pandemic and we can validate them.
+As donation professionals, we can help our families to identify and recognize the losses they have experienced during the past year, and we can validate them.
 We can also help donor families “name and claim” the grief that goes along with these losses.
 Giving voice and validation to what they are experiencing can be a way to enfranchise their grief and make it real.
-We can encourage families to find meaning in the losses, maybe by creating rituals to mourn them.
-Hopefully we are all able to connect with friends and family more this season than last, but remember how much our donor families may be carrying, and let them know we care.
+We can encourage families to find meaning in the losses; hopefully we are all able to connect with friends and family more this season than last, but remember how much our donor families may be carrying, and let them know we care.

 Acknowledge the loss